Traumatic Brain Injury & Concussion Treatment that Gets Results

 “Traumatic brain injury (TBI) produces both acute and more chronic consequences that lead to permanent disabilities that increase long-term mortality and reduced life expectancy.”

-The Journal explains that untreated TBI can result in various secondary pathological conditions.
+As the Jorurnal of Neurotrauma explains, untreated TBI can result in various secondary pathological conditions.
 These can include seizures, severe sleep issues, nervous system diseases, endocrine disorders, and psychiatric problems.

-For patients with a moderate head injury, approximately 60% will make a positive recovery, and an estimated 25% will have moderately impaired function.
+According to the Journal, of those with a moderate head injury, approximately 60% will make a positive recovery, and an estimated 25% will have moderately impaired function.

 Those with severe injuries will have moderate to severe disability: 33% of those with severe head traumas will not survive, and the ones who do survive might end up in a vegetative state.
 (These statistics apply to closed head injuries.)